Post-nasal drip most definitely causes bad breath

 Posted: June 5, 2012

-To eliminate bad breath, it is essential that we know what causes it.
+To attack bad breath, it is essential that we know what causes it.
 Now, you might not think that that's a very difficult task, but in fact the field of breath research is constantly changing as experts examine and re-evaluate the most common causes of halitosis.
 One of these in particular - post-nasal drip - is an especially slippery topic.

 This drip occurs when the nasal passages get irritated, usually by pollen, allergens, dust or smoke.
 Minor colds or sinus infections can also lead to this problem.
 No matter what causes it, the results of post-nasal drip are twofold: It almost invariably leads to bad breath and a chronic cough.